HakiBoy/OpenCV-js-Boilerplate/README.md

 This project is licensed under the MIT License

 ## Notes from authors
-I created this project for someone who want to start playing on image processing with opencv.
+I created this project for someone who want to start playing on image processing with opencv javscript version.
 So feel free to do anything as you want.